-(Left) >> a Solidworks 3D CAD screen shot of an assembled Barber 50-ton roller bearing truck with 33" wheels, triangular rotating end caps and brake shoes/beams.
+(Left) >> Solidworks 3D CAD screen shot of an assembled Barber 50-ton roller bearing truck with 33" wheels, triangular rotating end caps and brake shoes/beams.

-Each truck consists of hi-resolution, tinted, 3D printed sideframes and cast urethane bolster/bolster center plate, brake shoes and brake beams.
+Each truck consists of hi-resolution, SLA 3D printed sideframes and brake beam/shoes unit with cast urethane bolster and bolster center plate.
 Wheelsets are comprised of machined brass, bright Nickel-plated tires with injection molded ABS centers, (2) styles of ABS bearing caps and telescoping brass tubing for axles.

 Step 1: Use a #11 X-Acto blade to deflash bolster along the edges, especially between the (4) pairs of "guide ears".
 Missing these areas may cause the bolster to bind in the underframe.
+Use a flat file to remove 3D printing "layering" along the top/bottom and connecting tabs on each end.
+Some filing of the sideframe walls may also be required to allow easy "floating" of the bolster.

-Thoroughly scrub all parts with "Dawn Ultra" liquid, water and toothbrush to remove mold release or paint will not adhere.
+Thoroughly scrub the wheels and bolster with "Dawn Ultra" liquid, water and toothbrush to remove mold release or paint will not adhere.
 3D printed parts are fragile ... exercise care when handling them, especially around small features like the spring tabs in front and rear.

-Step 2: (Lower-left photo) Use a flat file to remove 3D printing "layering" along the top/bottom and connecting tabs on each end.
-Some filing of the sideframe walls may also be required to allow easy "floating" of the bolster.
-Use a #50 bit for 50-ton bolster/ring and #43 bit for 70- and 100-ton trucks to align bolster screw hole and ring.
+Step 2: Use a #50 bit for 50-ton bolster/ring and #43 bit for 70- and 100-ton trucks to align bolster screw hole and ring.
 Place a drop of slow-set CA on each side of the bolster hole, slide the ring/plate over the bit and attach to the bolster.
-Smooth the inner surfaces of each sideframe axle hole with a round jeweller's file.
-Test-fit axles in each hole to verify there is smooth rotation.
+Smooth the inner surfaces of each sideframe axle hole with a round jeweler's file.
+Test-fit axles in each hole to verify there is free rotation (enlarge axle hole as necessary to achieve free rotation).